EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

 ## PUTTING IT ALL TOGETHER
-With the above data
+With the above data we can essentially gain a complete understanding of where to put our money or what optimizations to make.
+But how do we combine it all together when it's all in different places and formatted differently by each advertiser?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNTY4NTE4OCwtMTA4MDkzODEyOF19
+eyJoaXN0b3J5IjpbMjA2MDg1NDY5OCwtMTA4MDkzODEyOF19
 -->